nsdcss/grunt-lessvarfile/README.md

 ### 0.2.0

-+ Added some options to mark specific files (modules) as optional
++ Added some options to mark specific files (components) as optional